-- Protect natural features by ensuring that new development limits its impact on the environment. - Reduce the carbon footprint by increasing tree canopy, reducing impervious surfaces, using native plants in landscaping, increasing pedestrian links, supporting community gardens, and applying LEED standards when reviewing new development or reinvestment projects. - Enhance the existing park system and improve stewardship through educational partnerships with local schools and community groups. - Realize a hierarchy of parks and public and private open spaces and facilities that incorporate gathering places of varying sizes, serving all community members and visitors.
+- Protect natural features by ensuring that new development limits its impact on the environment. - Reduce the carbon footprint by increasing tree canopy, reducing impervious surfaces, using native plants in landscaping, increasing pedestrian links, supporting community gardens, and applying LEED (Leadership in Energy and Environmental Design) standards when reviewing new development or reinvestment projects. - Enhance the existing park system and improve stewardship through educational partnerships with local schools and community groups. - Realize a hierarchy of parks and public and private open spaces and facilities that incorporate gathering places of varying sizes, serving all community members and visitors.